robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/05-conditionals/05-conditionals-slides.md

 **Teaching Tips:**

 - Have them start a program on their computers.
-Make sure they've all opened Atom and are following along.
+Make sure they've all opened Sublime Text and are following along.

 - Encourage students to type, not copy.
 They'll need to be used to typing code out; it will help drill it in.